Reducibility among NP-Hard graph problems and boundary classes: Preliminaries

 In computational complexity theory, we often solve one problem by means of another problem, this is called reduction.
 For two problems $A$ and $B$ defined over some alphabet $\Sigma$, we say that the problem $A$ reduces to the problem $B$ if and only if there exists a computable function $f: \Sigma^* \to \Sigma^*$ such that for every $x\in \Sigma^*$ we have $x\in A$ if and only if $f(x)\in B$.
 We denote this as $A\leq B$.
 Furthermore, if the function can be computed in \emph{polynomial time} we say that reduction is \emph{polynomial time reduction} and denote it as $A\leq_\classP B$~\cite{Karp72,Sipser13}.

 We say that the class \classP\ contains all those decision problems that can be solved in polynomial time on a deterministic machine \cite{Karp72,Sipser13}.
 Similarly, the class \classNP\ contains all those decision problems that can be solved in polynomial time on a non-deterministic machine.
-Interestingly, the class \classNP\ can also be defined as the class of all decision problems for which a solution can be verified in polynomial time \cite{Karp72,Sipser13}.
+Interestingly, the class \classNP\ can also be defined as the class of all decision problems for which a solution can be verified in polynomial time with a polynomial size certificate \cite{Karp72,Sipser13}.
 A decision problem $A$ is said to be \NPH\ if and only if for every $B\in \classNP$ we have $B\leq_\classP A$.